Please note - this event has very limited availability, if sold out please contact our Box Office on 020 8174 0090 to join the waiting list.

 Food and Refreshments

-TEDxKingstonUponThames are NOT providing any food or refreshments, however there will be things available to buy on the day.
+TEDxKingstonUponThames are NOT providing any food or refreshments, however the Rose Café will be open and serving food and drinks throughout the day.
 The lunch break is a full hour so you’ll have time to go get lunch in Kingston town centre.